Rotary Joints for Air: The Complete Buyer’s Guide

 1500 Series:

 Deublin’s Deu-plex rotating union in the 1500 series is a precision solution ideal for pneumatic clutch and brake applications.
-We should use the two-passage design only with the same media to extend the seal life.
+We should use the two-pass design only with the same media to extend the seal life.

 1590 Series:

-The Deublin Deu – plex air rotary union in the 1590 series, best suited for air clutches, is for continuous operation.
+The Deublin Deu-plex air rotary union in the 1590 series, best suited for air clutches, is for continuous operation.
 It uses carbon graphite to ceramic seals to ensure a long service life.

 2620 Series: